The chances are you’ll have seen pictures posted on Instagram from people that have walked the Cuilcagh Legnabrocky Trail.

 We ended up on a grassy mound, which was fine, but others were stuck for a while as cars tried to turn and navigate their way back out.

-During this time I did a fair bit of arsing around with cameras, so we had plenty of time to catch our breath whenever it was needed.
+During this walk I did a fair bit of arsing around with cameras, so we had plenty of time to catch our breath whenever it was needed.

 Bring some form of windbreaker and you’ll be laughing!

 As you get closer to the top it does get quite steep, but there was no point where it got to Croagh Patrick climbing-on-your-hands-and-knees-steep.

 It’s a very manageable climb to the top.

 Even if you did happen to climb Cuilcagh Mountain on a wet day, there’s a tonne of grip on the boardwalk, so I can’t imagine it ever becoming slippy to walk on.